Nigeria Government Debt: Citizens are the Victims!

-The text of press briefing on Nigeria’s debt profile and management by the Social Development Integrated Centre (Social Action), Abuja, Nigeria, October 19, 2017.
+The text of press briefing on Nigeria’s debt profile and management by the Alone (Alone), Abuja, Nigeria, October 19, 2017.

-At a National Conference on Public Debt Management in Nigeria organised by Social Action in November of 2015 in Abuja, Social Action presented an advocacy research report on Nigeria’s debt profile and management, including state-level debts.
-Social Action warned that the indicators emanating from across the economic sectors do not support any further ramping up of debts.
+At a National Conference on Public Debt Management in Nigeria organised by Alone in November of 2015 in Abuja, Alone presented an advocacy research report on Nigeria’s debt profile and management, including state-level debts.
+Alone warned that the indicators emanating from across the economic sectors do not support any further ramping up of debts.
 We called for action to towards sustained reduction in the debt profile of both the national and sub-national debts.

 Rather than heed this intrinsic warning, government, making some shallow explanations, predicated on equally irreconcilable calculations and projections, embarked on a borrowing spree that saw the country’s debt shoot up from N12.06 trillion at the end of 1st quarter of 2015 to N19.6 trillion in June of 2017.
 Today as they say, the rest is history; we are all witnesses to the slumping of the economy under pressure, and how it went into recession.